HuffPost may receive a share from purchases made via links on this page. Prices and availability subject to change.

-Meal kit delivery service Blue Apron is partnering with WW (formerly Weight Watchers) to serve up WW x Blue Apron meal kits throughout the entirety of 2019.
-Starting Dec.
-26 you can order a selection of weekly rotating healthy recipes inspired by the WW Freestyle program, and carry on getting those Weight Watchers meals delivered throughout 2019.
+Earlier this year, meal kit delivery service Blue Apron partnered with WW (formerly Weight Watchers) to serve up WW x Blue Apron meal kits throughout the entirety of 2019 — choosing from a selection of weekly rotating healthy recipes inspired by the WW Freestyle program delivered right to your door, all year long.

 Part of the Weight Watchers rebrand to WW was to broaden the role it plays in helping people live healthier lives.
 The Freestyle program was launched to include less “point counting” to a more focused approach to healthy eating.
 The TL;DR version is that the Freestyle program now prioritizes eating more fruits, veggies and lean proteins and cutting down on sugar and unhealthy fats, rather than counting points.

 Interestingly, this is isn’t the first time that Blue Apron has partnered with an external healthy eating program to deliver healthier meal options.
-Last year they partnered with Whole30 to deliver eight weeks of regimented recipes that contained no sugar, grains, legumes, soy or dairy.
-That partnership relaunched in September, for a short time period.
+In 2018 they partnered with Whole30 to deliver eight weeks of regimented recipes that contained no sugar, grains, legumes, soy or dairy.
+That partnership relaunched in September of that same year, for a short time period.

-Fortunately, the WW x Blue Apron offers a lot more flexibility than Whole30 and features healthy, well-rounded meals without cutting out any of the good stuff like cheese and bread.
+WW x Blue Apron offered a lot more flexibility than Whole30 and featured healthy, well-rounded meals without cutting out any of the good stuff like cheese and bread.

-“Our new WW Freestyle menu is designed to bring discovery and achievement to the home cooking experience, introducing consumers –– including WW members and Blue Apron customers –– to ingredients, techniques, and delicious meals that empower them to develop a wellness-inspired home cooking routine,” says Blue Apron CEO, Brad Dickerson
+“Our new WW Freestyle menu is designed to bring discovery and achievement to the home cooking experience, introducing consumers –– including WW members and Blue Apron customers –– to ingredients, techniques, and delicious meals that empower them to develop a wellness-inspired home cooking routine,” said Blue Apron CEO, Brad Dickerson.

-If you’re trying to eat healthier in the new year and get rid of all the takeout containers in your fridge, you can sign up for the WW x Blue Apron subscription box starting on Dec.
-26 and throughout 2019.
+If you’re trying to eat healthier in the new year and get rid of all the takeout containers in your fridge, you can sign up for Blue Apron and find new WW-approved recipes through 2020.